 Since then she traveled north and was first recorded off the coast of Northland at Ruakaka on the 1st of June 2015.
-She has spent at least three years in the waters on the west coast of Northland and the Waitemata Harbour adjacent to Auckland city.
+She has spent at least three years in the waters on the east coast of Northland and the Waitemata Harbour adjacent to Auckland city.

 Owha is short for her Māori name “He owha nā ōku tūpuna” which translates to mean “treasured gift from our ancestors”.
 She received this name from the local Māori hapu (sub-tribe or clan), Ngati Whatua ki Orakei, after she spent more than a year in their home waters.

 Currently, LeopardSeals.org has over 200 sightings of Owha.
 We have documented that she has ranged from Dunedin to Tutukaka (Northland).
 We are preparing a scientific report about her movements and other information we have gathered about her.
 She was the first leopard seal entered into the New Zealand Leopard Seal Identification Catalogue due to all the data that we have gathered about her.

 Owha particularly likes hauling out and resting on marina pontoons.
 She has been documented at the Auckland Outboard Boating Club Marine, Westhaven Marina, Bays Water Marina, Tutukaka Harbour Marina and Marsden Cove Marina.

 If you find a leopard seal in a marina, particularly on the narrow marina pontoons, do not approach without first seeking the Marina Management team and asking about their protocols.
 If they or you have concerns, please contact us on 0800 LEOPARD (0800 5367273) and we can advise you about other marina’s protocols.